kyoung/trek/PMO.md

 - [ ] Pushing power to the bridge seems to blow it... causing massive disruption to all consoles
 - [ ] Repairing the bridge doesn't seem to fix blast damage to consoles
 - [ ] use data-crew_id attributes for crew movement... there have been a few instances where prisoners seem to be becoming intruders somehow.
 Suspect this is due to improper crew selection.
-- [ ] Engineering primary relay charge readout fails to auto-updated
+- [ ] Engineering primary relay charge readout fails to auto-update
 - [ ] The internal alert indicator never sets back to blue when there is no longer an internal alert
 - [ ] Transporter doesn't stop you from trying to transport without having selected a destination
 - [ ] Science Scanner circles don't show up on FF